yowenter/http_ngrok/README.md

   - CLIENT_PROXY_PORT=80
   - SERVER_PROXY_PORT=4443
   - NGROK_DOMAIN=example.com
+  - SUBDOMAIN=test

 ```

 Please use `net:host` ensure make tunnel .

-CLIENT_PROXY_PORT :the port you want make public
+- CLIENT_PROXY_PORT :the port you want make public
-SERVER_PROXY_PORT : the port for tunnel with server
+- SERVER_PROXY_PORT : the port for tunnel with server
-NGROK_DOMAIN : your domain
+- NGROK_DOMAIN : your domain
+- SUBDOMAIN: if you set the environment, the ngrok subdomain won't change

 `you can find the tunnel url  in  ngrok.log in the container !!!`